Effective construction of Hilbert modular forms of half-integral weight: Introduction

 for every $D \in F^\times$ of type $\gamma$.

 Here $\id a,\id b$ are the unique ideals such that $(D,\id a)$ and $(l,\id b)$ are fundamental discriminants and $\ckN$ is a positive constant given in \eqref{eqn:ckn}. \end{thmB}

-Theorem \ref{thm:main} follows from Theorem \ref{thm:formula} by choosing $l$ such that $L(1/2,g\otimes\chi^l) \neq 0$ and letting $f\ssg = \tlu(\varphi_g)$ (see Section~\ref{sect:formula} for the details).
-The proof of Theorem~\ref{thm:formula} relies on our previous articles \cite{waldspu,w2}, which made strong restrictions on the functions $\gamma$, as well as on the weight and on the signs $\AL[v]{g}$, that we now lift.
+Theorem \ref{thm:main} follows from Theorem \ref{thm:formula} by choosing $l$ and $\chi$ with $L(1/2,g\otimes\chi^l) \neq 0$ and $\chi$ of minimal conductor, and letting $f\ssg = \tlu(\varphi_g)$ (see Sect.~\ref{sect:formula} for the details).
+The proof of Theorem~\ref{thm:formula} relies on our previous articles \cite{waldspu,w2}.
 It is based on the results from \cite{zhang-gl2,Xue-Rankin} giving central values in terms of height parings, which we relate to Fourier coefficients.

 This article is organized as follows.
-In sections \ref{sect:hilbert_half_integral} and \ref{sect:quat_forms} we recall the basic definitions and facts regarding (skew-holomorphic) Hilbert modular forms of half-integral weight and quaternionic modular forms.
-In Section \ref{sect:construction} we introduce the weight functions and use them to define our generalized theta series.
-Then in Section \ref{sect:modularity} we prove the modularity of this construction and its Hecke linearity.
-In Section \ref{sect:formula} we give a proof of Theorem \ref{thm:formula}.
+In Sects.~\ref{sect:hilbert_half_integral} and \ref{sect:quat_forms} we recall the basic definitions and facts regarding skew-holomorphic Hilbert modular forms of half-integral weight and quaternionic modular forms.
+In Sect.~\ref{sect:construction} we introduce the weight functions and use them to define our generalized theta series.
+Then in Sect.~\ref{sect:modularity} we prove the modularity of this construction and its Hecke linearity.
+In Sect.~\ref{sect:formula} we give a proof of Theorem \ref{thm:formula}.
 This proof, in principle, imposes certain restrictions on the discriminants.
-The goal of sections \ref{sect:shimura} and \ref{sect:extending} is to prove Proposition \ref{prop:bm}, which is used to remove these restrictions.
+The goal of Sects.~\ref{sect:shimura} and \ref{sect:extending} is to prove Proposition \ref{prop:bmw}, which is used to remove these restrictions.
 For this it suffices to prove, \emph{a posteriori}, that our construction agrees locally with the vectors considered by Baruch and Mao for $v\nmid\id N$ and for $v\parallel\id N$ and $v$ odd.

+In Sect.~\ref{sect:Q} we describe our results in the case $F = \Q$.
 Finally, using Sagemath \cite{sage} and Magma \cite{magma} we illustrate our results by computing the families of modular forms $f_\gamma$ in many different situations.
 These can be found in \cite{code}.
+One of these examples is described in Sect.~\ref{sect:example}.